SteelCompendium/compendium/docs/Draw Steel Rules (original).md

 #### RAPID-FIRE

-The [[Rapid-fire|Rapid-Fire]] kit is for archers who want to deal maximum damage by shooting as many arrows as possible into nearby enemies.
+The [[Rapid-Fire]] kit is for archers who want to deal maximum damage by shooting as many arrows as possible into nearby enemies.
 With this kit, your fighting technique focuses on peppering foes at medium range.

 ##### EQUIPMENT